sreeramachandramurthy/home-user-guides/docs/centos/installation/install-docker.md

 * If testing on a virtual machine, it may be necessary to restart the virtual machine for changes to take effect.
 * On a desktop Linux environment such as X Windows, log out of your session completely and then log back in.
-* On Linux, you can also run the following command to activate the changes to groups:
+* On Linux, you can also run the following command to activate the changes to groups

     `newgrp docker`

 ### Verify

 Verify that you can run docker commands without `sudo`.

     `docker run hello-world`

 This command downloads a test image and runs it in a container.
 When the container runs, it prints an informational message and exits.